What is Compounded Tirzepatide?

 - The front of your abdomen (stomach)

 These are called ‘subcutaneous injections’, which means they need to be injected beneath the skin.
 Not directly into muscle tissue or veins.
-If you’re still not feeling totally comfortable managing your tirzepatide injections, watch this video on how to safely take your tirzepatide shots.
+If you’re still not feeling totally comfortable managing your compounded tirzepatide injections, watch this video on how to safely take your compounded tirzepatide shots.

 You should change up the area where you’re injecting your medications regularly, so you avoid irritating the injection sites with too much frequent usage.

-Are you going to see major weight loss from using tirzepatide injections for a couple of weeks?
+Are you going to see major weight loss from using compounded tirzepatide injections for a couple of weeks?
 Not likely.
 In fact, if you start losing weight too fast, it could be unhealthy for your organs, which isn’t good for you either.

 With GLP-1 Treatments, Patience is Essential

-All good things take time, and although tirzepatide starts working almost immediately after being injected, the weight loss process can take months or even years to achieve the goals you’re aiming for.
+All good things take time, and although compounded tirzepatide starts working almost immediately after being injected, the weight loss process can take months or even years to achieve the goals you’re aiming for.

-When you’re starting tirzepatide injections for weight loss, you need to plan for this to be a long-term treatment.
-If you want to really scrap the extra flab, it’s best to combine your tirzepatide prescription with a healthy diet and regular exercise.
+When you’re starting compounded tirzepatide injections for weight loss, you need to plan for this to be a long-term treatment.
+If you want to really scrap the extra flab, it’s best to combine your compounded tirzepatide prescription with a healthy diet and regular exercise.

-Tirzepatide should be clear colorless or slightly yellowish in color.
+Compounded Tirzepatide should be clear colorless or slightly yellowish in color.
 Don’t use tirzepatide injections if the liquid is cloudy, discolored, or has particles floating in it!

-There’s always going to be the possibility of side effects with any medication, so it’s not something that should push you away from trying tirzepatide injections; unless your prescriber thinks that tirzepatide for weight loss may not be a safe option for you.
+There’s always going to be the possibility of side effects with any medication, so it’s not something that should push you away from trying compounded tirzepatide injections; unless your prescriber thinks that compounded tirzepatide for weight loss may not be a safe option for you.

 - Indigestion